StagPython/StagPy/docs/sources/stagyydata.rst

 Geometry
 --------

-Geometry information are read from binary files.  :attr:`_Step.geom
+Geometry information are read from binary files.  :attr:`Step.geom
-<stagpy.stagyydata._Step.geom>` has various attributes defining the geometry of
+<stagpy._step.Step.geom>` has various attributes defining the geometry of
 the problem.

 ``cartesian``, ``curvilinear``, ``cylindrical``, ``spherical`` and ``yinyang``